 Success Advisors are available to assist you with the transition to online learning.
 Whether you are setting up your Titan email, navigating your courses in Canvas, scheduling a virtual tutoring session with an ASC tutor or connecting to another EFSC department, we can help.
 Connect with a Success Advisor by phone, email or live chat.

 The SAIL team is available to assist students and faculty Monday - Thursday, from 7:30 AM to 5 PM via email, phone, chat and/or virtual meetings as needed during Campus closures caused by the coronavirus pandemic.
-Beginning Monday, August 3, SAIL will also offer limited on-campus meetings by appointment, with facial coverings and social distancing required in keeping with EFSC safety protocols.
+SAIL also is offering limited on-campus meetings by appointment, with facial coverings and social distancing required in keeping with EFSC safety protocols.
 To schedule an on-campus or virtual appointment, please call or email the Access Specialist on your campus using the contact list available on the SAIL web page.

 The Military and Veteran Services team is available to assist potential and current students via email, phone, Micrrosoft Teams and Canvas.
 You may email MVRS@easternflorida.edu for general information or to schedule an online or phone appointment with a Veteran Advisor or Service Officer.
 Current students: Please use your Titan student email, and be sure to include your full name and student ID number.
 You can also call 321-433-7880 to speak with a Military & Veteran Services team member.
 Also view our COVID-19 FAQ related to GI educational benefits.